slaubi/the-fast-track/7.4/en/30-internals.rst

     single: Composer;Autoloader
     single: Autoloader

 Where does it come from?
-Platform.sh does some optimizations when deploying a Symfony application like optimizing the Composer autoloader (``--optimize-autoloader --apcu-autoloader --classmap-authoritative``).
+Upsun does some optimizations when deploying a Symfony application like optimizing the Composer autoloader (``--optimize-autoloader --apcu-autoloader --classmap-authoritative``).
 It also optimizes environment variables defined in the ``.env`` file (to avoid parsing the file for every request) by generating the ``.env.local.php`` file:

 .. code-block:: terminal
     :class: ignore